 Your audience if your most valuable asset.
 Be kind, but also enforce respect and values when needed.
 Don’t handle toxicity with more toxicity.
 There will be special people among them, your regulars.
 In my case I know almost all my followers, I even know them by name (not Twitch handle).
 Treat them with respect and get to know them.
 Learn what they like and what they want.
 They’re the key to growing your channel, like clients asking exactly how they want their products.
 Interact with them in the chat, setup games with viewers, arrange giveaways or raffles for your subs.
 Use those VIP badges (if your account has been enabled to use them), and recognize your loyal viewers all the time.
 They are the reason you are where you are.

 As a fun fact, I really don’t have that many friends “in real life.”
 Almost all of my best friends are people I’ve met online, gaming or on live streams.
 My parents have always told me that they’re worried about me not having friends.
 I tell them all the time that I have many friends, and that I actually see and talk to them every day.

 Have fun!
 There’s nothing better than watching a streamer legitimately having fun and loving what they’re doing!
 I invite you to come and check out my channel on Twitch.
 Everybody is welcome.
 I play with my viewers no matter their rank.
 It’s all about having a good time and building a positive community.

 If you want to watch the most positive FPS streams on Twitch, come to my channel at twitch.tv/itsprof and hit that follow button in the face!
-I stream every day starting at 9pm EST. See you soon dear citizens of the SWAT Nation and cupcakes, much love!
+I stream every day starting at 9pm EST. See you soon dear citizens of the SWAT Nation, much love!